-Professor Jim Boden Professor Jean Grosser, Coordinator of the Art major Associate Professor Ken Maginnis Assistant Professor Larry Merriman
+Professor Jim Boden

+Professor Jean Grosser, Coordinator of the Art and Art Education majors Associate Professor Ken Maginnis

 The mission of the art department is to teach students to think analytically and to use art to express their ideas and demonstrate competencies in their major concentration.
 We teach students to communicate visually, orally and in writing.
 Our mission is an essential component of the liberal arts.
 Students meld ideas from diverse areas of academe with their search for personal expression in their art production.